Minorplanets76/Open-Tag-Reader/Roadmap/Roadmap.md

 🔲 Battery holder and power switch.

-🔲 Scan checking - validity of scan checking for duplicate scans.

-🔲 Tag database - checking tag validity and currency.

-🔲 Basic session management (New, continue).

-🔲 Counting function (number of unique tags in a session).

 🔲 Implement power management for extended battery life.

 🔲 Ensure ruggedness and usability in field conditions.